FlorenceHapgood/CV/README.md

 ## Florence Hapgood

 I am an energetic, enthusiastic and sometimes ecstatic Software Developer, with a fondness for alliteration.
 After graduating with a First in Art History from Nottingham University, I was an actor for several years.
 To support myself, I was a private tutor of Piano, Maths and English.
 While searching for an outlet for my love of complex problem solving, I discovered coding.
-I have recently completed a 12 week software development bootcamp at Makers Academy, and I'm now looking for a Full-Stack job in a warm and friendly environment.
+I have recently completed a 12 week software development bootcamp at Makers Academy, and I'm now looking for a full stack job in a warm and friendly environment.

 ## Projects